sweethoneybee/sweethoneybee/README.md

-## 😘 Thank you for reading my profile
+# 🥳 Thank you for reading my profile!

-🌱 I'm Seonghoon Jeong, sweethoneybee.
+I'm Seonghoon Jeong, sweethoneybee.
 Interested in a service that make people convenient, amused, happy.

-😉 I'm a student and have lots of things to learn.
-So i'm trying to learn as much as I can.
+👀 I like presenting, sharing oppion with people, Community of Pratice(CoP).

+💪 I believe in the power of habit.
+So I do learn everyday and try to be a better programmer than yesterday.

+👨‍🎓 I'm a 11th graduate of [Software Maestro](https://www.swmaestro.org/sw/main/main.do).

-🥳 I'm currently learning...
+🌱 I'm currently learning...
-`Cocoa Touch`
-`Swift`
+* `Swift`, `iOS`
+* `Node.js`

-😎 My Apps on Service
+## 😎 My Apps on Service
 **momelet** - 식당 선택을 도와주는 서비스(~ 20.12.23)
 Android: [Google Play](https://play.google.com/store/apps/details?id=com.recoder.momelet)
 iOS: [App store](https://apps.apple.com/kr/app/momelet/id1534528860)